 When the blood alcohol content is .15% or higher, many courts will add additional jail time to the person’s sentence and could require a longer DUI Program.

-When the blood alcohol content is .20% or higher, judges will add additional jail time to the person’s sentence, and will require the individual to attend a 6 or 9 month DUI Program.
+When the blood alcohol content is .20% or higher, judges will add additional jail time to the person’s sentence, and will require the individual to attend a 9 month DUI Program if you are facing a first time drunk driving charge.
+If you are facing drunk driving charge with priors, you would not receive a longer DUI school, but you could receive additional time.

 Speeding at 20 or More Miles per Hour on the Street or 30 or More Miles per Hour on the Freeway is considered Reckless Driving under California Vehicle Code Section 23103 while driving under the influence.
 It results in a mandatory additional and consecutive sixty (60) days in custody.